llafuente/language-spec/language/types/pointers.md

 Holds a reference to a contiguous list of objects in memory.

-C-like pointer.
+This is the pure C-like pointer.

 Unsafe because there is no length/capacity stored.

 *Constrains*

-1. A `vector` can move.
+1. Full compatible c pointer.

+2. Dot operator auto-dereference the pointer.

 *Remarks*